 Julius, the Baby of the World by Kevin Henkes is such a funny book that I actually called my mom the day I bought it to read it to her over the phone.
 The book is about Lily who is adjusting to her new role as a big sister.
 The thing is Lily isn’t adjusting well, and it’s hilarious because it’s so true !
 So often books depict older siblings happily welcoming babies into their lives and that just isn’t always the case.
 Lily is not happy, she unlike her parents do not think this baby is special and she is openly hostile to Julius.
 I laugh out loud every time I read this book, I particularly love when Lily tells a passing pregnant mouse that she will regret being pregnant.
 I think this book opens the floor for a real talk about feelings when a new baby comes, it’s important to remember just because the big people are excited doesn’t mean the little ones are too!

-Mortimer by Robert Munsch is a fun bedtime book, it’s not the calmest and is pretty funny so you may want to read this one before some more chill books.
-I can’t remember the first time I read this book, but whether reading it to a group of preschoolers or to my kids I have never had a child not sing along with Mortimer who is driving everyone bonkers by not going to sleep!
-Instead he is singing and making noise and not even the police can stop him.
+Mortimer by Robert Munsch is a fun bedtime book, it’s not the calmest and is pretty funny, so you may want to read this one before some more chill books.
+I can’t remember the first time I read this book, but whether reading it to a group of preschoolers or my kids I have never had a child not sing along with Mortimer who is driving everyone bonkers by not going to sleep!
+Instead, he is singing and making noise, and not even the police can stop him.

 Zoom! is another of my son’s favorite Munsch books.
 The little girl in the book is looking for a new wheelchair and isn’t satisfied until she has the fastest wheelchair she can get her hands on.
 What I love about this book isn’t the absurd humor ( which there is plenty of) it’s the fact that the main character being in a wheelchair is the norm.
 There is no long explanation about why she has a wheelchair , nothing preachy about children with disabilities.
 I think it’s important to have books that explain disabilities, and to learn more about them but also equally important to have books like this one that are seamlessly assimilated.